 REVENUE Amount (\$) Changes

-Doduced Coast Freezew Authority 600,000,00 0
+Redwood Coast Energy Authority 600,000.00 0

-Redwood Coast Energy Authority 600,000.00 U
+TOTAL 600,000,00

-TOTAL 600,000.00 0
+% Federal 600,000.00 0

-% Federal 0.00
+% reueral 0.00

 Project Description AMBAG as a founding member of the Rural and Hard to Reach (RHTR) Working Group who's goal is to create the Rural Regional Energy Network (RuralREN).
 This work element will establish 5 RuralREN programs in the region to support energy efficiency throughout the region.
 Project Products Residential Equity Program Financing equity Program Energy Codes and Standards Program Workforce Education and Training Equity Program Public Equity Program Federally Eligible Tasks This is a non federal work element.
 Previous Accomplishments This is a new work element.
 Federal Planning Factors (PF) This is a non federal work element.
 Tasks & Deliverables Task Description Deliverables Budget & Completion Date 1 Administration Administration Deliverables \$ 25,000 1.1 Project administration including monthly meetings, reporting, Submit monthly invoice package, meeting notes, and Monthly and invoicing. reports to RCEA 2 Planning Planning Deliverables \$ 475,000 2.1 Launch and Implement the RuralREN Residential Equity program Participation from local residents in the program.
 Energy efficiency outcomes 6/30/2024 2.2 Launch and Implement the RuralREN Financing equity Program Participation from local businesses and residents in the program, and energy efficiency outcomes 6/30/2024 2.3 Launch and Implement the RuralREN Energy Codes and Standards Program Participation from local contractors and building officials in the program and increased interest in Energy building code 6/30/2024 2.4 Launch and Implement the RuralREN Workforce Education and Training Equity Program Participation from local workers in the program and creation of economic opportunities for disadvantaged 6/30/2024 2.5 Launch and Implement the RuralREN Public Equity program Participation from local agencies in the program.
-Energy efficiency support of public agencies in San Benito and Santa Cruz Counties 6/30/2024 1 Data Gathering and Analysis Data Gathering and Analysis Deliverables 3 Data dathering and Analysis Data Gathering and Analysis Deliverables
+Energy efficiency support of public agencies in San Benito and Santa Cruz Counties 6/30/2024 3 Data Gathering and Analysis Data Gathering and Analysis Deliverables 3.1 None